j2damax/explainable-tourism-nlp/serendip-experiential-engine/README.md

 ## Integrating with the ML Model

-This application is designed to work with the tourism-review-classifier model.
+This application is designed to work with the Hugging Face model j2damax/serendip-travel-classifier.
 To integrate:

-1. Import the trained model in the backend
+1. Import the trained model in the backend from Hugging Face Hub
-2. Replace the mock prediction logic with actual model inference
+2. Set up the prediction pipeline for multi-label classification
-3. Generate SHAP values for explanations
+3. Generate explanations using the word impact analysis

 See the main project README for details on model training and evaluation.